khaors/geocompr/main.md

 ```

 So far, this is exactly the same as we have done when using the GLM, however, now we need to additionally tune the SVM hyperparameters.
-Using the same data for the performance assessment and for the tuning would potentially lead to overoptimistic results [@cawley_on_2010].
+Using the same data for the performance assessment and the tuning would potentially lead to overoptimistic results [@cawley_on_2010].
 To avoid this we will use a nested spatial CV.

 <div class="figure" style="text-align: center">